gsm1011/hadoop.admin/manuscript/chapter2.md

 incur a certain amount of memory requirements.
 Empirically, a Hadoop job can consume 1-2 GB memory for each CPU core.
 Higher data throughput requirement can incur higher I/O operations for the majority of Hadoop jobs.
-That’s why higher end and parallel hard drives can help boost the cluster performance.
+That's why higher end and parallel hard drives can help boost the cluster performance.
 To maximize parallelism, it is advisable to assign two slots for each CPU core.
 For example, if our slave node has two quad-core CPUs, we can assign $2 \times 4 \times 2 = 16$ (map only,